danmbrown/city-of-whispers/Playbooks/Crossroads.md

 ## Ties & Secrets
 Pick two people with whom you have a Tie.
 For each, pick what you know about them from the [[Lists#Area of Insight]]

-- Taranth, a former partner
+- Taranth, a former partner who's "gone legit"
 - Dalari, an indulgent aristocrat
 - Elnaril, a down-and-out craftsperson
-- Ruvaen, your sibling
+- Ruvaen, your sibling who took a different turn from you
-- Orym, a business associate
+- Orym, a business associate with unknown history

 ## Recuperation
 - You may always clear 1 Heat when you lay low for a day.
 Ask the Magistrate what you missed.